Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-The analysis of public transport in Seaham - Woodville shows that there are 81 active transport stops currently operating.
-These stops serve a mix of bus routes, with a total of 38 individual routes providing service to the area.
-Collectively, these routes facilitate 291 weekly passenger trips.
+The analysis of public transport in Seaham-Woodville shows that there are currently 81 active transport stops operating within the area.
+These stops serve a mix of bus routes, with a total of 38 individual routes providing service to these locations.
+Together, these routes facilitate 291 weekly passenger trips across the area.

-The accessibility of transport in this region is rated as moderate, with residents on average located approximately 495 meters away from their nearest transport stop.
-On average, there are 41 trips per day across all routes, which equates to roughly 3 weekly trips per individual stop.
+The accessibility of public transport in Seaham-Woodville is rated as moderate, with residents typically located approximately 495 meters away from their nearest transport stop.
+On average, there are 41 trips per day across all routes, which translates to about three weekly trips per individual stop.

 Frequently Asked Questions - Transport